Saturday, August 28, 2021

 Thence, back to town for a stop at the Walmart.
 Therein, I’d stock up on snacks for the observing field—being able to take a break, drink some water, and have a bite to eat helped me pull some really long runs.
 In those days, I wasn’t much of a health food fan, invariably choosing Jack Link Sasquatch Big Sticks.
 Another big help on those late/early runs?
 Monster Energy Drinks.
 After WallyWorld, it was supper, usually at the Taco Bell next door to the motel.

 Finally, it was time to hit the Herschels.
-My final and most effective lineup of gear included, in addition to the telescope and Mallincam, a little DVD player I used as a monitor, Orion’s digital DVR, and a Laptop connected to the scope running Greg Crinklaw’s SkyTools 3 (the software of the Herschel Project) and NexRemote.
+My final and most effective lineup of gear included, in addition to the telescope and Mallincam, a little DVD player I used as a monitor, Orion’s digital DVR, and a Laptop connected to the scope running Greg Crinklaw’s SkyTools 3 (the software of the Herschel Project), and Celestron's NexRemote telescope control software.

 My procedure was simple.
 Click on an object in ST3, send the scope there with the program’s Real-Time module.
 Center it up in the field of the camera if necessary using a Wireless Wingman gamepad.
 Record 30-seconds of video and an audio commentary on the object.
 Repeat as often as the sky, available objects, and your old uncle’s stamina held out.
 When I could no longer hold out, back to the motel for a little Rebel Yell, the whiskey of the Herschel Project, some silly TV like Ghost Adventures or UFO Hunters, and some sleep in an airconditioned/heated room.